- Create the resources required to run the Email Signature Server in a Kubernetes cluster

 - It is possible to use existing certificates or to create self-signed ones by following Step 1.
 Configure certificates.

-- When creating self-signed certificates it will generate a pfx file with a specified password and two files corresponding to the pfx files with the password
+- When creating self-signed certificates it will generate two pfx files with a specified password and two files corresponding to the pfx files with the password

 - The pfx and password files (either existing or generated) need to have the following names: